QuixThe2nd/FeatherDB/README.md

     Object.assign(this, modal)
   }

-  // You can optionally add custom properties and method to this class. getFullName() {
+  // You can optionally add custom properties and methods to this class. getFullName() {
     return `${this.first_name} ${this.last_name}`
   }